 - * Ridden a bicycle across Vietnam with my Dad

 - * Spent one magical day cycling through Provence

-- * Had a baby (the logistics are best glossed over)
+- * Had two babies (the logistics are best glossed over)

 - * Interviewed a prime minister

 - * Seen Uluru (otherwise known as Ayers Rock)

 - * Seen the Acropolis in Athens, Greece